pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 3. **Flexibility**: As you build out your workflow, you can easily add elements to functions to handle new processing requirements or edge cases.
 4. **Reusability**: Well-designed functions can be reused across different parts of your project or even in other projects.

-Your goal is to identify detect and data processing or workflow problems immediately when they occur, rather than allowing them to propagate through your code.
+Your goal is to identify data processing or workflow problems immediately when they occur, rather than allowing them to propagate through your code.
 This approach saves time and makes debugging easier, as it provides clearer, more useful error outputs (known as stack traces).